Before we can go into the details of each wood type, we must identify what makes wooden handles so good. So why opt for wooden handles?

 Durability: Wood is a material that, if taken care of properly can last a lifetime.

-Here at Japana the wooden handles in our Sakai Kyuba (Sakai Kyuba and Sakai Kyuba Classic) ranges are available in two different wood types: Cherry wood and Stabilised Maple Burl.
+Here at Oishya the wooden handles in our Sakai Kyuba (Sakai Kyuba and Sakai Kyuba Classic) ranges are available in two different wood types: Cherry wood and Stabilised Maple Burl.
 Both types of wood are cut into octagonal shaped ambidextrous handles, giving you a firm grip on the knife.
 They are both perfectly balanced and light, allowing for maximum precision and more controlled movements during use.
 Let us identify their characteristics:

 Stabilised Maple Burl